WebAssembly/component-model/design/mvp/JS-Explainer.md

 instance.exports.greet();    // TypeError
 ```

-Passing too few arguments is a `TypeError`.
-Extra arguments are ignored.
+`undefined` is substituted for missing arguments, and extra arguments are ignored, just as in JS.

 ### Components that import a function